-- Provide the setValue of the - Pescribe the new responsibilities of this phase with respect to the new StateSaving changes. - 2 Describe when ViewHandler.initView() is to be called. - Poscribe how the ViewHandler.calculateRenderKitId() and ResponseStateManager.isPostback() method are to be used. - ?
+- Do per-component actions in a "parent-first" fashion, calling the setValue() method and \then\ traversing the children. - Pescribe the new responsibilities of this phase with respect to the new StateSaving changes. - ?
+Describe when ViewHandler.initView() is to be called. - Describe how the ViewHandler.calculateRenderKitId() and ResponseStateManager.isPostback() method are to be used. - ?
 Specify that implementations must throw javax.faces.application.ViewExpiredException when an attempt to restore a view results in failure on postback.